Memphis Area Transit Authority: Fares

-In September 2020 MATA launched GO901, a mobile fare app that allows users to purchase fares and day passes using debit and credit cards.
-In conjunction with the app, MATA started offering free WiFi on vehicles starting in December 2019.
-On August 21, 2023, MATA launched the GO901 Smart Card, which can be refilled on the app or at kiosks and service counters at MATA's transit centers.
+In September 2020, MATA launched GO901, a mobile fare app that allowed users to purchase fares and day passes using debit and credit cards.
+In conjunction with the app, MATA started offering free Wi-Fi on vehicles starting in December 2019.
+On August 21, 2023, MATA launched the GO901 Smart Card, which could have been refilled on the app or at kiosks and service counters at MATA's transit centers.
 The Smart Card only supports pay-as-you-go payment and can be set up to automatically refill itself.

 Facilities

 MATA administrative offices are on the 12th floor of One Commerce Square.
 In 2023, more space was leased for staff working on capital projects.
 The Trolley Operations and Maintenance facility is located at 547 North Main Street.
 The operations center and road vehicle maintenance facility are located at 1370 Levee Road.
 The facility was opened in 1981 and is located on top of an old garbage dump.